NEW CANEY, Texas – After months in the hospital, a New Caney woman is still fighting the effects of flesh-eating bacteria.

-It takes so little to change everything – for Shelly Marshall that was a fall off a four-foot ladder and a cut on the head.
+It takes so little to change everything.
+For Shelley Marshall, that was a fall off a four-foot ladder and a cut on the head.

 “I went home and saw here and she just had a bandage on her head.
-Everything was normal,” Courtney Aiken, Shelly’s daughter, said.
+Everything was normal,” Courtney Aiken, Shelley’s daughter, said.

-“Sepsis, (then) multi-system organ failure, in a 48-hour period,” said her sister Kim Belk.
+“Sepsis, [then] multi-system organ failure, in a 48-hour period,” said Marshall's sister, Kim Belk.

-At first doctors could not figure out what was wrong, but in the first day a diagnosis with fear built in came – necrotizing facicitis, or the flesh-eating bacteria.
+At first, doctors could not figure out what was wrong, but in the first day came a diagnosis with built-in fear: Necrotizing facicitis, or the flesh-eating bacteria.

 “I think it left all of us and medical professionals baffled,” Belk said.

-“Quick trip to the OR and get rid of this but even then you are not sure if she was going to live or not.
-Because they were like, ‘Well I think we got it all.’
-But we can’t be sure so we would have to go back to the OR again,” Aiken said.
+“Quick trip to the OR and get rid of this, but even then you are not sure if she was going to live or not," Aiken said.
+"They were like, ‘Well I think we got it all.’
+But we can’t be sure, so we would have to go back to the OR again."

 “You just do a lot of waiting and praying and letting other people pray for you,” Jackson said.

-Marshall’s had numerous skin grafts and plastic surgery, skin removed from large areas of her body and both legs amputated below the knee.
+Marshall has had numerous skin grafts and plastic surgery; skin removed from large areas of her body; and both legs amputated below the knee.

 “Nobody is prepared to deal with this.
-Everybody’s life changed not just Shelly’s but all of us,” Jackson said.
+Everybody’s life changed -- not just Shelley’s, but all of us,” Jackson said.

 “You never would think that it would happen to you.
 It is one of those things that seems not real,” her daughter said.

-What makes it harder still is one of her sisters and her daughter are all nurses, now fighting more than just a rare but vicious bug.
+What makes it harder still is one of her sisters and her daughter are both nurses, now fighting more than just a rare but vicious bug.

 If you are interested in helping Marshall, click here for her fundraising website.